Kinfe Abraham

 Kinfe Abraham (ከንፈ አብርሃም, kinəfä abərəhamə; 20 October 1950 – 8 November 2007) was an Ethiopian academic and politician nicknamed 'Mr Quagmire'.
 He was president of the Ethiopian International Institute for Peace and Development, as well as president of Horn of Africa Democracy and Development.

 Personal life

-Kinfe Abraham was born in Gondar.
-He attended Haile Selassie University, graduating with a bachelor's degree in 1971.
+Kinfe Abraham was born on 20 October 1950 in the historic town of Adwa, Tigray, Ethiopia, to Abraham Shale and Birrnesh Wasyihun.
+He completed his primary and secondary education at Atse Fasiledas School in Gondar.
 Shortly afterwards, Abraham left for the Netherlands, where he did his graduate work.
 He received a master's in industrial management at the Research Institute for Management Science in 1973.
 Upon returning to Ethiopia, he worked for the International Labour Organization.
 Shortly after the Derg assumed power, he left for Sweden accepting an international post with the Swedish International Development Agency, where he worked for the next 10 years.
 Kinfe received his PhD from Uppsala University in Sweden and UCLA in 1982, and was awarded a Fulbright Scholarship in 1983.